 Selected areas of biology studied through experimental work.
 Areas selected range from the molecular cellular level, to plants and animals, to ecology and the environment.
 One discussion period, three hours laboratory, and additional independent laboratory time expected.
 May be repeated for degree credit for a maximum of 6 credits.

 Numeric and Evaluation grade only.

 495-496 Senior Seminar.
-Fall (1), Spring (1).

 In the fall, the course covers B.A. capstone and career development.
 In the spring, seniors present their capstone projects (B.A.), senior research (B.S.), or honors projects.
-Credit/no credit only.